ArminJo/Arduino-BlueDisplay/README.md

 ### Version 4.4.2
 - Added `setCallback()` and `setFlags()` for buttons and sliders.
 - Modified ManySlidersAndButtons example.
+- Screen orientation flags now also possible in setFlagsAndSize().

 ### Version 4.4.0 - The version compatible with app version 4.4
 - Removed `mMaxDisplaySize`, because it was just a copy of `CurrentDisplaySize`.